Organizations have 2 headset options for virtual reality (VR) training: wireless or tethered.

 - Users are restricted in their movements and distance from the PC

-- Typically come at a higher cost
+- Typically, they come at a higher cost

 - Require VR-ready PCs and additional equipment (e.g. base stations and lighthouse boxes)